Recognized as one of Canada's Top 100 Employers (2023), Canada's Top Family-Friendly Employers (2022) and Greater Toronto's Top Employers (2023):

 Training & Skills Development Rating: A

-Career planning | in-house career planning services, online employee skills inventory |
+Career planning | in-house career planning services |

-In-house training initiatives | mentoring, in-house training, online training, paid internships, subsidies for professional accreditation |
+In-house training initiatives | mentoring, online training, leadership development programs, paid internships |

 Related tuition subsidies | employer covers up to 50% of tuition per year |